 - Encourage children to take their shoes off when they arrive and throughout the day to walk on a variety of different surfaces regularly such as dirt, sand, gravel, stones, carpet, tiles, and floorboards.

 - Place a shoe rack or basket in each room or at the front of the centre, so shoes are stored neatly and out of the way and can be located easily when needed.
-Teach the children where to place their shoes when they take them off, and to put socks inside shoes so they don’t get lost.
+Teach the children where to place their shoes when they take them off, and to put socks inside their shoes so they don’t get lost.

 - Consider having educators go barefoot at various times of the day to model the behaviour.